revaturelabs/interviewquestions/InterviewSpecificQuestions/BigData/Bigdata.md

 ---

-24. Is it possible to put  our data sets through the reduction phase twice in a map reduce?
+24.Is it possible to put  our data sets through the reduction phase twice in a map reduce?

 ![Easy](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)